Paediatric Cystic Fibrosis service

 Cystic Fibrosis is usually diagnosed at birth via the new born “heel prick” screening.

-How are young people transitioned to adult services within your service?
+How are young people transitioned to adult services?

 We follow the Ready Steady Go programme and from the age of 12 ensure the young person is prepared emotionally and educated for adult services.